maths/stack-web/website_files/CaseStudies/2025/Mechlib.md

 The function `fb_vars()` usually is placed in the feedback for FALSE in an algebraic equivalence answer test.
 The basic function of this test is to indicate spurious and missing variables and provide hints on how to write the missing variable.
 Using this function throughout all questions with algebraic input has eliminated nearly all issues with misspelling of variables.

 The function `fb_unit()` is used in the feedback for FALSE in numeric answer tests with or without units.
 It complains about unexpected base units and gives hints on how far off the numeric value of the answer is.
-So the students get a clue whether they just didn't calculate with sufficent precision, did perhaps a wrong unit coversion or possibly have used a wrong formula.
+So the students get a clue whether they just didn't calculate with sufficient precision, did perhaps a wrong unit conversion or possibly have used a wrong formula.

 These feedback functions can be tested on the [Meclib Moodle Course](https://extmoodle.th-brandenburg.de/course/view.php?id=138)